sawincp/Phase-1-Project/README.md

 - The appliation uses at least one instance of array iterations (forEach) to manipulate the API data in some way.
 - Applicaiton follows good coding practices.

+### Project Proofs

+1. API data includes at least 5 objects with at least 3 attributes:
+(add picutre of API data)

+2. Interactions are handled asynchronosuly and use JSON as communication format (add code snippet)

+3. Entire applicaiton runs on single page
+(show breif gif of application at work)

+4. Application has 3 distinct event listners
+(show code snippet of event listeners)

+5. Array iteration
+(show code snippet)

+### Conclusion
+Based off of the project objectives and the corresponding proofs, the phase 1 project has been completed.